openhive-network/HAfAH/src/hive_fork/Readme.md

 ```
 CREATE TABLE table1( id INTEGER ) INHERITS( hive.base )
 ```
+hive.base table is defined here: [context_rewind/data_schema.sql](./context_rewind/data_schema.sql).

 Data from 'hive.base' is used by the fork system to rewind operations.
 Especially column 'hive_rowid' is used by the system to distinguish between edited rows.
 During registartion a set of triggers are enabled on a table, they will record any changes.
-Moreover a new table is created - a shadow table which structure is the copy of a registered tables + columns for operation registered tables.
+Moreover a new table is created - a shadow table which structure is the copy of a registered table + columns for operation registered tables.
 A shadow table is the place where triggers records changes.
 A shadow table is created in 'hive' schema and its name is created with the rule below:
 ```